awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 You can use the `x-amz-server-side-encryption-aws-kms-key-id` header to specify the ID of the customer managed key used to protect the data\.
 If you specify `x-amz-server-side-encryption:aws:kms`, but don't provide `x-amz-server-side-encryption-aws-kms-key-id`, Amazon S3 uses the AWS managed key to protect the data\.
 If you want to use a customer managed key, you must provide the `x-amz-server-side-encryption-aws-kms-key-id` header of the customer managed key\.

 **Important**
 When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric encryption KMS key\.
-Amazon S3 supports only symmetric encryption KMS keys or HMAC keys\.
-For more information about these keys, see [Special\-purpose keys](https://docs.aws.amazon.com/kms/latest/developerguide/key-types.html) in the *AWS Key Management Service Developer Guide*\.
+Amazon S3 supports only symmetric encryption KMS keys\.
+For more information about these keys, see [Symmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks) in the *AWS Key Management Service Developer Guide*\.

 ### S3 Bucket Keys \(x\-amz\-server\-side\-encryption\-aws\-bucket\-key\-enabled\)<a name="bucket-key-api"></a>